josh-works/josh-works.github.io/_posts/2022-08-11-quotes-from-complex-ptsd.md

 The fact that verbal and emotional abuse can be traumatic is lost on many childhood trauma victims, though it is rarely lost on recovering victims of cult brainwashing.

 Many survivors of verbal and emotional abuse never learn to validate its soul-damaging effects.
 They never accurately assign current time suffering to it.
-Attempts to acknowledge it are typically blindsided with thoughts that it was nothing compared to kids who were

-repeatedly beaten - who "had it so much worse."
+Attempts to acknowledge it are typically blindsided with thoughts that it was nothing compared to kids who were repeatedly beaten - who "had it so much worse."
 As a child, I minimized my father's frequent face-slapping by comparing who were it to my friend's father who used to punch him.

 Much later, however, I finally realized that for me, and many of my clients, verbal and emotional abuse damaged us much more than our physical abuse.[^spankings]

 Ongoing assault with critical words systematically destroys our self-esteem and replaces it with a toxic inner critic that incessantly judges us as defective.
-Even worse, words that are emotionally poi soned with contempt infuse the child with fear and toxic shame.
+Even worse, words that are emotionally poisoned with contempt infuse the child with fear and toxic shame.
 Fear and shame condition him to refrain from asking for attention, from expressing himself in ways that draw attention.
-Before long, he learns to refrain from seeking any kind of help or connection at Lall.
+Before long, he learns to refrain from seeking any kind of help or connection at all.

 ## Theoretical Neurobiology of the Critic